benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q021-2.png)

-_**Q22:** Any horse that is not owned by a person who owns a dragon_
+_**Q22:** Any horse not owned by a person who owns a dragon_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q022.png)

 Note that the left component is _'horse'_ while the right component is _'owned by a person who owns a dragon'_.
-The right component is anything that follows the pink 'X' box - up to the end of the branch.
+The right component is anything that follows the 'X' - up to the end of the branch.

 That includes: